ShenZheng2000/starter-hugo-academic/content/authors/admin/_index.md

   url: https://wku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: A life-time programmer, a machine learning enthuasist, and a computer vision researcher.
+bio: A lifetime programmer, a machine learning enthuasist, and a computer vision researcher.

 # Interests to show in About widget
 interests: